 Aimed at increasing the quality of delivery by ensuring apprenticeships are robust and relevant to the job role, these new occupation-focused qualifications are being developed for apprentices starting at level 2 (Intermediate) right the way up to level 7 (PhD-Level).

-Levy paying employers can also apply to be an ‘employer-provider’ and directly deliver training to their workforce or those of affiliated companies, through using the apprenticeship service to pay for training without the need to involve an external training provider.
+Levy-paying employers can also apply to be an ‘employer-provider’ and directly deliver training to their workforce or those of affiliated companies, by using the apprenticeship service to pay for training without the need to involve an external training provider.
 If your organisation would like to register as an apprenticeship training provider, check your eligibility before you apply.

 Frameworks vs Standards: What’s the Difference?